April is Distracted Driving Awareness Month

 - Do not eat, brush your hair, do your makeup or engage in other grooming activities while behind the wheel.

 If you have been injured or lost a loved one in a crash caused by a distracted driver, you may have legal options.
-Schedule a free, no-obligation consultation with one of our attorneys at Lynch Law Firm to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.
+Schedule a free, no-obligation consultation with one of our attorneys at Lynch Law Firm, PC to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.